Introduction

 Parishes quoad sacra

 A quoad sacra parish (from the Latin: 'for sacred purposes') had a kirk session but did not have heritors.
 In the nineteenth century, many large parishes were sub-divided into two or more parishes quoad sacra.
 Often this was where the parish contained two separate large villages or towns, for example where an industrial town had either grown up some miles from the old parish church or where it arose on the boundary between two parishes.
 If a parish was divided into two or more quoad sacra parishes, each quoad sacra parish would have its own kirk session but the heritors of the original quoad omnia parish(es) continued to act for civil purposes, at least in theory.
 However, different parishes tended to do things differently and the kirk session records themselves should be examined to find out the circumstances in any specific parish.
-The four cities (Aberdeen, Dundee, Edinburgh and Glasgow) were especially prone to divisions and sub-divisions and the result was a large number of quoad sacra parishes in the cities, which is why they have been treated separately in the gazetteer.
+The four cities (Aberdeen, Dundee, Edinburgh and Glasgow) were especially prone to divisions and sub-divisions and the result was a large number of quoad sacra parishes in the cities, which is why they have been treated separately in the place search.

 General sessions